Rocketstein/Epic-Volumetric-Super-Storm/README.md

 Use of the product is governed by the license terms provided through its [Fab listing](https://www.fab.com/listings/1c2d0fea-7278-49f0-9559-3efef3076ac0).
 Third-party components and assets may carry separate terms; see [CREDITS.md](Plugins/SavageSuperStorm/CREDITS.md).

-## Notice

-This product was independently developed during the Epic Project, a developer-support program of KRAFTON JUNGLE GameTech Lab.
-KRAFTON was not involved in its development or distribution.